kaminalu/dwblog/_posts/2016-10-11-reflective-social-presence-part-i.md

 Social media is the worst.
 There, I said it.
 I absolutely loathe the shallowness of connection, the fake front, the meaningless convention, and everything in between.
 I do not have a Facebook or Twitter account, and the besides the (mostly defunct) MySpace and Google+, the last profile I updated was on LinkedIn, a place where I only feel depressed that I haven’t really done anything with my professional life yet.
 Other than that, there is only one “social” app I use daily, which I will describe in a moment.

-Ultimately, however, when tasked with an assignment to join and blog about a new social media platform in contrast to one I already use, I was a bit frustrated, anxious, and generally unhappy.
+Therefore, when tasked with an assignment to join and blog about a new social media platform in contrast to one I already use, I was a bit frustrated, anxious, and generally unhappy.
 I did not want to place myself further into the realm of those pathetically desperate for attention.
 Yes, it would be a challenge, for sure, but not one I would enjoy taking on.

 It had to be done, and so let me begin by saying: I'm a visual person.
 I love to learn by watching, and over the years I’ve learned that I respond best to visual stimuli.
 I like art, television, theater, and film.
 I like open expanses and intricate details.
 I like pattern and style, trompe l'oeil and abstraction.
 Visual cues challenge me and help me to develop ponderous thoughts, thunderous rage, and uncontrollable happiness.